genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

     after.group.ss <- sum(sapply(s, function(x) sum((x - mean(x))^2)))
     ```
 A>
-A>    Then the explanatory power of the group variable is the initial sum of squares minus the residual sum of squares:
+A>    Then, the explanatory power of the group variable is the initial sum of squares, minus the residual sum of squares:
 A>
 A>
     ```r